By Anna Gay on | No Comments

-So, if you are not used to photographing in the snow, or if you have just recently purchased a DSLR and you live in a place where you’ll see a lot of snow this winter, here are a few absolute basic tips for how to make the most of photographing in the snow.
+So, if you are not used to photographing in the snow, or if you have just recently purchased a DSLR and you live in a place where you will see a lot of snow this Winter, here are some great tips on how to make the most of taking photos in the snow.

-By far, white balance is the trickiest part of photographing snow, at least for me.
-Using the automatic white balance and metering on your camera will tend to make the snow turn a gray color, as opposed to bright white.
-Try setting your camera's white balance to the Cloudy/Shade setting, as this will whiten the snow and help you avoid it turning gray.
+Try changing your camera's white balance to the "cloudy/shade" setting, as this will whiten the snow and help you avoid it turning gray.
 Alternatively, if there is anything gray in your frame (a rock, shingles on a house, a tree trunk) you can leave your camera in automatic white balance, and meter off of the gray objects by pointing your camera at the gray areas, and pressing the shutter button halfway down.
 That way, your camera will create a white balance based on the gray, rather than the snow.

-On the flip side, you can use a slower shutter speed to blur the movement of the snow.
-This can create a really interesting “streaking” effect in your photos.
+On the flip side, you can try using a slower shutter speed to blur the movement of the snow.
+This can create a really interesting “streaking” effect when you are photographing snow falling!

-Now would be a great opportunity to try a polarizing filter, as the filter will increase the contrast in your highlights and shadows, as well as deepen the blues in the sky if you are shooting on a sunny day.
-Snow scenes can tend to “flatten out” the tones in your final image, depending on the light, so having a polarizing filter will bump up the contrast in your image.
+Now would be a great opportunity to try a polarizing filter - a great filter for snow photography as it will increase the contrast in your highlights and shadows, as well as deepen the blues in the sky if you are shooting on a sunny day.
+Snow scenes tend to “flatten out” the tones in your final image, depending on the light, so using a polarizing filter will help that a great deal by bumping up the contrast in your image.

-Snow scenes provide the perfect excuse (as if we needed one) to experiment and get wild with your post-processing.
+Wintery snow scenes provide the perfect excuse (as if we needed one) to experiment and get wild with post-processing.
 The possibilities are endless – high contrast black and white, high contrast color, vintage-inspired processing, cross-processing, sepia, cool tone, you name it, so don’t be afraid to shake it up and try something new!

 Also, be really careful when moving your camera from outdoors to indoors, as cameras do not like drastic temperature changes.
-If you move your camera from outdoors where it’s really cold, to inside a warm building, this can cause condensation inside your camera, which can damage the wiring, and also cause mold to form over time.
-So, try leaving your camera in a car, or some place that is between outdoors and indoors for a bit before bringing it inside.
+If you move your camera from outdoors where it is really cold, into a warm building too quickly, it can cause condensation inside your camera.
+Camera condensation can damage the wiring, and also cause mold to form over time.
+Try leaving your camera in a car, or some place that is between outdoors and indoors for a bit before bringing it inside.